isri-aist/CentroidalControlCollection/README.md

 ```

 ## Integration into controller
-Some of the methods implemented in this library are available in the humanoid controller [BaselineWalkingController](https://github.com/isri-aist/BaselineWalkingController).
+Some of the methods implemented in this library are available in the humanoid controller [BaselineWalkingController](https://github.com/isri-aist/BaselineWalkingController) and [MultiContactController](https://github.com/isri-aist/MultiContactController).